Director (military): Field artillery

 Directors were introduced into field artillery in the early 20th century to orient the guns of an artillery battery in their zero line (or 'centre of arc').
 Directors were an essential element in the introduction of indirect artillery fire.
 In US service these directors were called 'aiming circles'.
 Directors could also be used instead of theodolites for artillery survey over shorter distances.
-The first directors used an open sight rotating on an angular scale (e.g. degrees & minutes, grads or mils of one sort or another), but by World War I most directors were optical instruments.
+The first directors used an open sight rotating on an angular scale (e.g. degrees and minutes, grads or mils of one sort or another), but by World War I most directors were optical instruments.
 Introduction of digital artillery sights in the 1990s removed the need for directors.

 Directors were mounted on a field tripod and oriented in relation to grid north of the map.
 If time was short this orientation usually used an integral compass, but was updated by calculation (azimuth by hour angle or azimuth by Polaris) or 'carried' by survey techniques from a survey control point.
 In the 1960s gyroscopic orientation was introduced.